-The power of journal writing is the ability to write honestly about your thoughts, feelings, and experiences, and the best way to do that is to make sure that your journals are secure from the curious eyes of others.
+The power of journal writing is the ability to write honestly about your thoughts, feelings, and experiences.
+The best way to do that is to ensure that your journals are secure from the curious eyes of others.

-There are times I write journal entries that are very personal to me, so much so that I don’t ever want them read by anyone else.
-I tag those entries “personal” so that they will never be shared.
-In the future I might even start deleting those tagged entries.
+Sometimes I write journal entries that are very personal to me, so much so that I don’t ever want them to be read by anyone else.
+I tag those entries “personal” so they will never be shared.
+In the future, I might even start deleting those tagged entries.
 But in the meantime, my entries are kept secure on all my devices.

 On This Day Memories